-There is very little mention of the Manchester Players in Martins Bank Magazine, but we do have this one feature from 1951, which reviews their production of Antic Alibi performed to a large audience of the staff at Head Office.
-Even though the Manchester Players appear to be the supporting act to their Liverpool counterparts the Argosy Players, there is fulsome praise for their efforts.
-The somewhat awkwardly titled “Antic Alibi” is a drama which amongst other things includes a lady of “questionable character” who is presented well by Manchester Staff Member Glenys Jones.
+In the great scheme of things, Martins Bank’s Manchester Players do not feature much at all when copared to the volume of output from the Bank’s other amateurs.
+It seems that they were encouraged by the Argosy Players in Liverpool, to stage at least two performances for the benefit of like-minded staff gathered at the little theatre in the basement at Head Offic.
+We have the available coverage of these two performances below, and even though the Manchester Players appear to be the supporting act to their Liverpool counterparts, there is fulsome praise for their efforts.
+The somewhat awkwardly titled “Antic Alibi” (1951) is a drama which amongst other things includes a lady of “questionable character” who is presented well by Manchester Staff Member Glenys Jones.
 (We do hope that this refers to her acting ability, and not to some trait of poor Glenys herself!)
-This rare outing for the Manchester players is performed in front of not only the top brass of Head Office, but also a large representation of the management of the whole district – so no pressure there, then.
-Martins Bank Magazine appraises the performance below…
+The equally intriguing “Inquest on Monday” (1954) is also performed in front of not only the top brass of Head Office, but also a large representation of the management of the whole district – so no pressure there, then.
+Martins Bank Magazine appraises these performances below…

 It was very pleasant indeed to welcome the Manchester Players to Liverpool on November 16th when, in conjunction with the Argosy Players two one-act plays were presented in the little theatre at Head Office.
 The occasion was the first of its kind, and received recognition in the presence of Mr. and Mrs. Verity, Mrs. Conacher, Mr. and Mrs. Tarn, Mr. Banks, Mr. Price, Mr. and Mrs. Carter, Mr. and Mrs. Whiteley, and a very strong representation of members of the management and staff of the Liverpool district.
 The theatre was packed.
 The choice of the Manchester Players fell on “Antic Alibi”, a drama by Jack Walsh.
 Comparisons on an occasion such as this are inevitable but it can fairly be said, without any attempt whatever to sit on the fence, that there wasn't much to choose between the two performances and both companies put on well-acted and enjoyable shows.